geraldcalderonofficial/bmi-calculator-in-python/README.md

-# bmi-calculator-in-python
+# BMI Calculator in Python
   Calculate Body Mass Index (BMI) using feet, inches, and pounds.